david-thrower/residual_MLP_Tests/readme.md

     		2. Email screening applications that only allow selected categories of email from known customers, employees, constituents, etc to appear in a business or government representative's email inbox, blindly discarding or obfuscating all other inquiries.
     11. These or anything reasonably regarded as similar to these are prohibited uses of this codebase AND ANY DERIVITIVE WORK.
 Litigation will result upon discovery of any such violations.
 8. Acknowledgments:
-	1. My lifleong partner Jennifer and my stepkids who have chosen to stay around and have rode out quite a storm because of my career in science.
+	1. My Jennifer and my stepkids who have chosen to stay around and have rode out quite a storm because of my career in science.
 	2. O'Malley, et. al. For Keras Tuner
 	3. Khalid Salama, for the Vision Transformer base model which was used as a template for the base model used in the VIT-ResidualMLP example (vision transformer).
+	4. Mingxing Tan, Quoc V. Le for EfficientNet.
-	4. My colleagues who I work with every day.
+	5. My colleagues who I work with every day.